 I’ve spent my entire career as an analyst and writer covering the clean energy transition.
-Starting with non-profit environmental advocacy and a subsequent graduate education in energy policy and business at Columbia University, I went on to map out the impacts of Obama-era energy policies for Fortune 500 companies as well as startups as a consultant before making my own transition to the world of marketing, where I’ve helped clean energy innovators of every size tell their stories.
+Starting with non-profit environmental advocacy and a subsequent graduate education in energy policy and business at Columbia University, I went on to map out the impacts of Obama-era energy policies for Fortune 500 companies as well as startups as a consultant.
+More recently, I've made my own transition to the world of marketing, where I’ve helped clean energy innovators of every size tell their stories.

 I’ve collected some of my recent writing below, covering solar, batteries, smart grid, hydrogen, and more for FP Analytics, GTM Creative Strategies and other renewable energy and climate tech clients.
 It’s been a wild ride, and I can't wait to see where this industry and my work go next.

 I’m always open to taking on interesting new projects, reach out: j.f.atkinson -at- gmail.com.